1.1. Access to the services

 4.1.
 Animal facilities and services related to animal experimentation

-Autonomous access to animal facilities at the Genopode requires good practices trainings from
+Access to animal facilities at the Genopode is granted only after users have received good practices trainings from:

 - the core animal facility (please contact Mathieu.Piguet@unil.ch) and then if required,